shraddhavp/GSOD-2021-Wechaty/GSOD_Final_Report.md

 ## Acknowledgements🎉

 I am thankful to **[Google Season of Docs](https://developers.google.com/season-of-docs)** and **[Wechaty](https://wechaty.js.org/)** for giving me this opportunity.
-I would also like to thank my mentors [Huan LI](https://github.com/huan) and [Li Jiarui](https://github.com/lijiarui) and volunteers [Simin Liao](https://github.com/proudofsimin) and [Rohitesh Kumar Jain](https://github.com/Rohitesh-Kumar-Jain) for their constant support, they led the video meetings in a well-organized, interactive manner and for making the meetings a  great platform for discussion.
+I would also like to thank my mentors [Huan LI](https://github.com/huan) and [Li Jiarui](https://github.com/lijiarui) and  lastly would like to thank the volunteers [Simin Liao](https://github.com/proudofsimin) and [Rohitesh Kumar Jain](https://github.com/Rohitesh-Kumar-Jain) for their constant support.They led the video meetings in a well-organized, interactive manner and made the meetings a  great platform for discussion.

 ## Future Plans🎆